SaritShikarchy/employeeAndShiftManagementSystem/README.md

 }

   - <user_id> is the user_id according to: https://jsonplaceholder.typicode.com/users
   - <dd/mm/yyyy> is the current date
-  - <actionAllowedForThisUser> is the number of actions used so far today for this user, the value must be lower than maxActions.
+  - ActionAllowedForThisUser is the number of actions used so far today for this user, the value must be lower than maxActions.

 For Example you can add:
 {